RealTreasury/GatherTogether/README.md

 Simple web app demo featuring a bingo challenge tracker, verse of the hour and placeholder live polls.
 The project is intentionally lightweight and uses vanilla JavaScript without external frameworks.
+The bingo tracker now supports both a regular card and a more difficult **completionist** card that can be toggled in the interface.

 ## File Structure